camunda/camunda-docs/docs/apis-tools/operate-api/overview.md

 For example, `process-definitions` has an endpoint to get the process-definition as XML representation.
 In case of errors, Operate API returns an error object.

-## API documentation as Swagger
+## API explorer

+See [the interactive Operate API explorer](/api/operate/operate-api-introduction/) for specifications, example requests and responses, and code samples of interacting with the Operate API.

+### Swagger UI

-A detailed API description is also available as Swagger UI at `https://${base-url}/swagger-ui/index.html`.
+A Swagger UI is also available within a running instance of Operate, at `https://${base-url}/swagger-ui/index.html`.

 For SaaS: `https://${REGION}.operate.camunda.io/${CLUSTER_ID}/swagger-ui.html`, and for Self-Managed installations: `http://localhost:8080/swagger-ui.html`.